RichysHub/Typo_graphics/docs/source/tutorial.rst

 In addition to the image, the total number of glyphs must be passed as an integer, as well as some information on how the glyphs are arranged.
 Either the dimensions of the grid can be specified, ie. 9 rows, of a maximum of 10 glyphs would be passed as the tuple, (10,9).
-Alternatively, the size of the glyphs can be passed.
+Alternatively, the size of the glyphs in (width in pixels, height in pixels) can be passed.

 In both cases, the spacing between glyphs must also be given.
 Glyph names can be passed as a list from top left to bottom right, if omitted names will be assigned sequentially.